Restrictive covenants are used in several different business situations, including land use and other real estate situations.

 - In business sales agreements, in which the original owner agrees not to compete with the new owner over a specific time and area and in a similar business.
 In this situation, the seller receives specific compensation for the agreement not to compete.

-A non-solicitation agreement restricts someone from soliciting employees or customers of a business.
+- Non-Solicitation: A non-solicitation agreement restricts someone from soliciting employees or customers of a business.
 In a common case, an employee who leaves a company agrees not to solicit other employees to work for him or her.
-For example, Joe leave XYZ Manufacturing and he wants to take Sally, his fantastic administrative assistant with him.
+For example, Joe leaves XYZ Manufacturing and he wants to take Sally, his fantastic administrative assistant with him.
 If he had signed a non-solicitation agreement, he would not be allowed to take her along.
-Non-solicitation agreements are common in professional practices, and in many cases the professional who is leaving is also restrained from soliciting clients, customers, or patients of the practice.
+Non-solicitation agreements are common in professional practices, and in many cases, the professional who is leaving is also restrained from soliciting clients, customers, or patients of the practice.

-A nondisclosure or confidentiality agreement is designed to keep someone from talking about or stealing proprietary information, trade secrets, inventions, or other information that has competitive advantage to the owner.
+- Nondisclosure (Confidentiality): A nondisclosure or confidentiality agreement is designed to keep someone from talking about or stealing proprietary information, trade secrets, inventions, or other information that has a competitive advantage to the owner.

 All three types of agreements have the purpose of trying to prevent someone from taking something from a business - customers, employees, business in general, proprietary products or trade secrets.